• Skip to primary navigation

 Ingredient notes and substitute suggestions

 • Whole spices: I have added bay leaf, black cardamom, black peppercorns, cloves, cinnamon stick, and cumin seeds.
-You can add or skip 1-2 spices as per the availability.
+You can add or skip 1-2 spices as per availability.

 • Kasoori methi: Kasoori methi is dried fenugreek leaves.
 This ingredient is used as a spice and gives Indian dishes a very nice smoky flavor.

 • Garam masala: It's a flavorful blend of Indian spices with a very strong aroma and taste.
+Use it in moderation.

 Collage of images of steps 1 to 4 of kala chana recipe.